prestodb/tempto/README.md

 #### TABLE_NAME.data-revision

 Currently only HIVE table manager makes use of that.
 It should contain any string, which must be updated when table contents is changed.

-TODO: where should be user create the sql-tests directory?
-Right now it's resources under the examples dir, where should they put it?

 ### Tests